revault/practical-revault/messages.md

 A description of how information is exchanged between the different entities, as well as the flow of operations.

-This messages are exchanged on top of an encrypted and authenticated communication channel.
+These messages are exchanged on top of an encrypted and authenticated communication channel.